serverwentdown/Youpp/README.md

 ## How to use.

-Well, I just dumped the .app folder here because I left the node-webkit, so you can just `git clone` the app down.
+Well, I just dumped the .app folder here because I left the node-webkit, so you can just `git clone` the app down and run it.

 ### Developing or running on a Mac

-Just clone this and you will find the app sitting in the folder without the need to compile anything.

-Problem is, node-webkit updates will have to be replaced on your own.
+node-webkit updates will have to be replaced on your own.
 [Download it](https://github.com/rogerwang/node-webkit/#downloads).
 Just keep the `Resources` and `Info.plist` files in the Youpp.app folder.

 ### Packaging for Windows